 The Keto Diet and Human Evolution

-Humans evolved the ability to eat keto as we left behind the vegetarian diet of our primate ancestors and began scavenging, hunting meat.
+Humans evolved the ability to eat keto as we left behind the vegetarian diet of our primate ancestors and began scavenging and hunting meat.

 For the vast majority of human history—we’re talking hundreds of thousands of years—humans lived as hunter gatherers.
-Our diets consisted mostly of wild meats, and to a lesser degree on low nutrient plants.
+Our diets consisted mostly of wild meats and, to a lesser degree, low nutrient plants.

 Our Eating Habits are Not What They Used to Be

 Our eating habits are not what they used to be–10,000-200,000 years ago.
 On one hand, we eat way more processed, calorie-dense junk food.
 On the other, we listen to an army of professional nutritionists admonishing us to replace junk food with a so-called “balanced diet” of grains, fruits, and vegetables.

 We came out of the trees not to eat the grass, but to eat the grass eaters!